LINKS AND RESOURCES

 Sister Carmen Community Center is committed to providing assistance to residents of Eastern Boulder County who are in need.
 In order to keep supporting our community during the COVID-19 situation, we are taking steps to keep our staff, volunteers, participants, and the community at large safe and help prevent the spread of the illness.
 In order to follow social distancing recommendations from CDC and Colorado Department of Public Health and Environment, we are changing our operations as follows:

-& FAMILY ASSISTANCE
+FOOD AID & FAMILY ASSISTANCE

 There are several organizations and food pantries serving Boulder County’s throughout the year and during this crisis.
 Visit FoodPantries.org to find a location nearest you.